List of Marvel Comics teams and organizations: Nova Corps

+The Nova Corps is am intergalactic military and police force appearing in American comic books published by Marvel Comics.
+Created by writer Marv Wolfman, the team first appeared in Fantastic Four #205 (April 1979).
+The Nova Corps is powered by Xandar's Worldmind, which grants it access to immense energy.
+Its members utilize energy manipulation to help maintain peace across the galaxy.
+The team is composed of beings from across the known universe, though it is rare for a corpsman to be appointed from Earth.
+Only a select few humans have joined the ranks, with Richard Rider and Sam Alexander being the most prominent among them.

 O

 O-Force

+The O-Force is an organizations appearing in American comic books published by Marvel Comics.

 The O-Force is a superhuman team created for a reality television show where mutants compete for a place in the O-Force team.
 Its known members include Obituary, Ocean, Ocelot, Oink, Ooze, Optoman, Oracle, Orbit, Orchid, Orifice, and Overkill while Ozone was a wannabe member who was rejected.

 Octessence

+The Octessence is an organization appearing in American comic books published by Marvel Comics.

-The Octessence is a fictional group made up of eight great mystical entities consisting of Balthakk, Cyttorak, Farallah, Ikonn, Krakkan, Raggadorr, Valtorr and Watoomb who gathered to determine who amongst them was most powerful.
+The Octessence is a group made up of eight great mystical entities consisting of Balthakk, Cyttorak, Farallah, Ikonn, Krakkan, Raggadorr, Valtorr and Watoomb who gathered to determine who amongst them was most powerful.
 To this end, they created the Exemplars.

 Office of National Emergency

 Offenders

+The Offenders is an organization appearing in American comic books published by Marvel comics.

 The Offenders are a short-lived team meant to serve as an anti-Defenders group formed by the Collector and consisting of Red Hulk, Baron Mordo, Tiger Shark, and Terrax.

 Offenders in other media

 Hulu intended to air an animated special called The Offenders: Giant Sized Man-Thing with the titular team, consisting of Howard the Duck, MODOK, Hit-Monkey, Tigra, and Dazzler, going up against Man-Thing.
 All team members would have all had pre-established shows of their own.
 In January 2020, Howard the Duck and Tigra & Dazzler were shelved while M.O.D.O.K. premiered in May 2021 and Hit-Monkey premiered in November 2021.